 This guide is currently under heavy active development.
 If you’d like to help, fork us on GitHub!
 This opinionated guide exists to provide both novice and expert Python developers a best-practice handbook to the installation, configuration, and usage of Python on a daily basis.
-Getting Started This part of the guide focuses on setting up your Python environment.
+Getting Started.
 PythonBooks - Learn Python the easy way !
 PHP: The Right Way.
 AppCoda Community - Learn iOS Programming and Build iPhone App.
+Natural Language Processing.

 Happy Fun Coding.
 Backbone Fundamentals – A Free Work-In-Progress Book For Developers Of All Levels.
 About a week ago, I began working on a new article about Backbone.js.

 It was due to cover some concepts and insights intermediate or advanced users might appreciate, but I found myself wanting to reference topics beginners might need to know if they wanted to get the most out it.
 Quite a few of them.
 In the end, I decided it might make more sense to just write a book on Backbone instead.
 Something free, targeted at developers of all levels, that I could reguarly update easily and perhaps get some input on from the community (if they were up for it).
 Advanced Bash-Scripting Guide.
 30 free programming eBooks - citizen428.blog()

 Since this post got quite popular I decided to incorporate some of the excellent suggestions posted in the comments, so this list now has more than 50 books in it.